 Stockholm-based designer Julia Olanders has used construction materials that are usually hidden in buildings to create a series of decorative vases for her Betweenness project.

-The 15 vessels in the series were each made from fabric moulds of the exact same shape.
+The Vessels were each made from fabric moulds of the exact same shape.
 Although they range in size from small to large, each has a bulbous belly and thin neck reminiscent of an Ancient Greek urn or a headless bust.

 As the name Betweenness suggests, removing these materials from their original context hopes to question their easy, black-and-white categorisations as practical or decorative, something precious to be kept or something shameful to be hidden.